usnistgov/ARIAC/docs/tutorials/tutorial_3.rst

 - Instance Variables

     - :inline-python:`_advanced_camera0_sub` is a subscriber to the camera topic.
 The callback function :inline-python:`advanced_camera0_cb()` is called when a message is published on the camera topic.
     - :inline-python:`_camera_image` is an object of the class :inline-python:`AdvancedLogicalCameraImage` that stores the latest message published on the camera topic.

 - Instance Methods

-    - :inline-python:`camera_image(self)` is getter to the :inline-python:`_camera_image` attribute is provided to access the latest message published on the camera topic.
+    - :inline-python:`camera_image(self)` is a getter to the :inline-python:`_camera_image` attribute and is provided to access the latest message published on the camera topic.

     - :inline-python:`_advanced_camera0_cb(self, msg)` is the callback function for the camera topic.
 It stores the message in the :inline-python:`_camera_image` attribute.